 Reaction & Thoughts:

-Director John Huston (The Asphalt Jungle and The African Queen) followed up his classic The Maltese Falcon with this turgid, high voltage melodrama based on a Prize-winning novel by Ellen Glasgow, adapted to the screen by Howard Koch (The Letter and Casablanca).
+Director John Huston (The African Queen) followed up his 1941 classic The Maltese Falcon with this turgid, high voltage melodrama based on a Prize-winning novel by Ellen Glasgow, adapted to the screen by Howard Koch (The Letter).

 In This Our Life anticipates films like Picnic, Peyton Place, and The Long Hot Summer; all of them decidedly unfaltering explorations of small town America.
-Leave it to Warner Bros., the house of hard-hitting dramas, to shake Grover’s Corners’s foundation.
-Glasgow reportedly hated what Huston and co. did to her Pulitzer Prize-winning book, but I thought this was a multifaceted and layered movie.
-The film is not quite in the league of something like Kings Row, Warners’ more famous 1942 dark Americana, but In This Our Life is a solid, well-crafted examination of the dark underbelly of a sleepy town.
+Author Glasgow reportedly hated what Huston and company did to her Pulitzer Prize-winning book, but I thought this was a multifaceted movie.
+The film is not quite in the league of something like Kings Row, Warners’ more famous 1942 dark Americana, but In This Our Life is a well-crafted examination of the dark underbelly of a sleepy town.

 Davis’s characterization tends to divide moviegoers.
 As usual with Davis the complaint is that she overdid it.
 Personally, I thought she did a great job portraying this fiendish town girl.
 It is a character devoid of a single good emotion and Davis manages to give life to what is essentially a one-note character.
 It’s psychopathy in its rawest, purest form.
 I don’t think she ever played an uglier character.
 Unlike William Wyler, who always encouraged Davis to add extra dimensions to her characters, Huston opted to let her zero in on ugliness and the result is unfiltered villainy.